xuzishuo-dot/TuyaOpen.io/docs/quick_start/project-compilation.md

 Choice config file:
 ```

-Here we use Tuya T5 series development board as an example, select `T5AI.config`
+Taking the Tuya T5 series development board as an example, you need to select `T5AI.config`.

-## Build Artifacts
+## Build output

-Build the project using command `tos.py build`
+Build the project using the command `tos.py build`.

 ```bash
 ❯ tos.py build